terramate-io/terramate/docs/locals-generation.md

 terramate generate
 ```

-The following locals will be generated:
+The following locals will be generated inside the stack:

 ```hcl
 locals {